craigmcchesney/dp-support/README.md

 The Data Platform includes a utility for generating sample data for use in web application development and demo purposes.
 The application generates sample data for one minute and 4,000 signals each sampled at 1 KHz.
 The data generator uses the standard "dp" database and data is created with a fixed date/time starting at "2023-10-31T15:51:00.000+00:00".
 Happy Halloween...

-- _app-run-test-data-generator_: Runs the sample data generator against the running ingesiton server application.
+- _app-run-test-data-generator_: Runs the sample data generator against the running ingestion server application.